-Some of the great features of philosophy are its emphasis on clarity of concepts, careful delineation of premises, and its logical rigor.
-Unfortunately, these qualities which help to secure the high quality of dialogue on the academic level are often lost on the popular level.
-The unfortunate result of this is that the quality of conversations on the popular-level become unnecessarily less fruitful.
+Some of the great features of philosophy include its emphasis on clarity of concepts, careful delineation of premises, and logical rigor.
+Unfortunately, these qualities which serve to secure the high quality of discussion on the academic level are often lost on the popular level.
+The untoward result of this loss is that the quality of discussion on the popular-level becomes unnecessarily diminished.

 One common instance of this occurring is through a person misrepresenting a belief by conflating the belief in question with an implication/entailment that the belief bares.
 This conflation is not only fallacious since it creates a straw man of whatever view it seeks to explain or critique, but it is also unhelpful to the conversation since it impedes its productivity.

 Further, it does not necessarily follow that because a belief implies/entails some other position that therefore every adherent or any one particular adherent of that belief actually believes in the implication/entailment, even if they should.1 It’s possible that these people are simply unaware of what their beliefs imply/entail.
 They might also disagree that their beliefs actually bare the purported implication/ entailment.
 Whatever the case, we shouldn’t attribute to people a position they might not hold to.

 Moreover, misrepresenting a concept in this way may indicate that we do not understand the concept we seek to explain or critique.
 As human beings who are limited both in our knowledge and ability to be infallibly rational, we are simply prone to committing these types of errors.
 In those cases where we do, in fact, err, we should take note of those factors which contributed to our misunderstanding and then take the appropriate steps against them.